Excellent! ROSHI has found 151 Home Loans that suit your criteria.

 Variable rates tend to go up and down quickly, making it a higher risk with potential better rewards.
 Board rates are even more intense than that with the potential for great rewards or the opposite.
 Fixed rates sit at a stagnant level, regardless of the market change.

-Via the ROSHI platform you can compare published rates from most banks in Singapore or set-up a home loan bidding auction which will connect you to lenders & brokers in real time.
+Via the ROSHI home loan marketplace you can set-up a mortgage application which will connect you to lenders & brokers in real time.

-Based on what we know of the market today, more than 80% of home loan decisions depend mainly on the current interest rates.
-This makes sense as these rates impact the overall cost of your home loan.
+Based on what we know of the market today, more than 80% of application decisions depend mainly on the current interest rates.
+This makes sense as these rates impact the overall cost of your mortgage.
 Credit score is also a factor to consider, but it has less impact on your decision than you might expect.

-Home loans are also influenced by the ability to refinance when you want.
-Most people decide to refinance their home loan somewhere between two and four years after opening one.
+Mortgages are also influenced by the ability to refinance when you want.
+Most people decide to refinance somewhere between two and four years after opening one.
 This is usually a result of a sudden change in market rates.
 Make sure that the loan you choose allows this so that you can swap to a better one in the event one turns up.

 Keep an eye on refinancing fees too.
 Some banks require you to make a small payment to refinance your plan.
 Alternately, the new plan that you choose may also have a small fee waiver, in which case you could avoid this payment.